JesseVelden/SwipyFolders/README.md

 # SwipyFolders
 *The way folders on iOS meant to be*

-Sick of the ugly folders stairing at you?
+Sick of the ugly folders staring at you?
 Ever wanted to swipe your folders open?
 Double tap actions?
 Short hold, or even 3D touch on a folder?
 **Now you can!** With **SwipyFolders** you can customize your folder experience.

 Basically two screenshots are worth two thousand words: